Characterisation of Cosmic Ray Induced Noise Events in AstroSat-CZT Imager: Examination of spatial structures in the data

+The CZTI pipeline uses several parameters to clean the data.
+The major thrust of cleaning the cosmic ray induced noise events in the data is based on the observation that long lingering noise events can occur in certain pixels after the incidence of cosmic rays, particularly for the higher energy cosmic rays.
+Further, events from certain pixels that show abnormal behaviour throughout the observations (gross noisy pixels) or at specific times (flickering pixels) are typically discarded for the length of the observation or for specific durations, respectively.
+For the present work, we make a conservative use of the event removal so that we can attempt a spatial identification of the residual noise.
+We therefore remove only the events from the gross noisy pixels and retain the rest of the data.

-The understanding behind the idea of bunches is that each bunch is created by one cosmic ray particle generating a series of electronic events within timescales shorter than the instrumental resolution of $ 20 {\rm \,\mu s} $.
-If such is the case, then respective bunches are independent of each other, and the interval between one bunch and the next, $\Delta T$, is expected to follow a smooth distribution.
-On plotting the histogram of $\Delta T$ by using the bunch data, it is clearly seen that such is not the case, see \emph{Left} of Fig. \ref{fig:bunch_redefinition}.
-This leads one to assume that the electronic effects of a single charged particle lasts for more than the time-resolution of the instrument.
-Hence we propose to redefine bunches such that, if the interval between one bunch and the next is less than a certain threshold $t_2$, then these two bunches are understood to be created by the same cosmic ray particle and all the data within it are clubbed to a single bunch, henceforth termed a `super-bunch'.
-Empirically, it is seen that the sharp spike is removed on choosing $ t_2 = 60 {\rm \,\mu s} $.
-For $ t_2 = 40 {\rm \,\mu s} $, the spike is still clearly visible, whereas for $ t_2 = 80 {\rm \,\mu s} $, the spike is replaced by a dip, clearly showing that it is an overkill.
-Thus, $ 60 {\rm \,\mu s} $ is optimal, see \emph{Right} of Fig. \ref{fig:bunch_redefinition}.
-It is observed that less than $10 \%$ bunches are redefined as `super-bunches'.
+The understanding behind the idea of these temporal bunches is that each bunch is created by one cosmic ray particle generating a series of electronic events within timescales shorter than the instrumental resolution of $ 20 {\rm \,\mu s} $.
+It is to be noted that the $ 20 {\rm \,\mu s} $ time bin is digitally generated but the onboard analogue electronics is capable of recording events at a much faster time scale ($\sim$ $ 1 {\rm \,\mu s} $) and then serially transmit the events.
+If such is the case, then the time of occurrence of respective bunches is independent of each other, and the interval between one bunch and the next, $\Delta T$, is expected to follow a flat temporal distribution.
+When plotting the histogram of $\Delta T$ using the bunch data, it is clearly seen that such is not the case (Fig. \ref{fig:bunch_redefinition} a).
+This observation leads one to assume that the effect of cosmic rays sometimes can last longer than the instrumental time resolution of 20 $\mu$s, used for defining bunches.
+Hence, we redefine bunches such that, if the interval between one bunch and the next is less than a certain duration $t_2$, then these two bunches are understood to be created by the same cosmic ray particle, and all data of these two bunches as well as data within the two are considered to belong to a single bunch.
+Empirically, it is seen that the sharp spike observed in Figure 1a is removed by choosing $ t_2 = 60 {\rm \,\mu s} $ (see Figure 1b).
+It is observed that about $10 \%$ of the bunches are added together by this method.